10darts/documentation/tutorials/ios/setup.rst

 .. figure:: /_static/images/iosPC1.png
    :alt: New group

-When prompted put ``group.TendartsSDK`` as name, it's important that you use this name,
+When prompted put your group name

 .. figure:: /_static/images/iosPC2.png
    :alt: New group

-In your Service Extension capabilities enable App groups and add the ``group.TendartsSDK`` group.
+In your Service Extension capabilities enable App groups and add the same group name you just have entered.

 Replace the contents of NotificationService with: